QRP operation: Etymology

 The term "QRP" derives from the standard Q code used in radio communication, where QRP is used to request "Reduce power" and QRP? is used to ask "Should I reduce power?".
 (Note: The opposite of QRP is QRO, or increased power operation.)

 Philosophy

-Most amateur transceivers are capable of transmitting approximately 100 watts, but in some parts of the world, such as the U.S., amateurs can transmit up to 1,500 watts.
+Most amateur transceivers are capable of transmitting a signal at approximately 100 watts, but in some parts of the world, such as the U.S., amateurs can transmit at power levels up to 1,500 watts.
 QRP enthusiasts contend that this practice is rarely necessary, and doing so wastes power, increases the likelihood of causing interference to nearby televisions, radios, and telephones and, for United States' amateurs, is contrary to FCC Part 97 rule, which states that one must use "the minimum power necessary to carry out the desired communications".
 QRP can also be used for emergency communications during disaster recovery, when frugal use of available battery power and generator fuel is crucial.